Table of contents:

 # Initial USR Exchange

-C: USR TrID TWN I {user-handle}
+C: USR TrID TWN I user-handle

-S: USR TrID TWN S {ticket}
+S: USR TrID TWN S policy

-Where {ticket} is the authentication ticket.
-This string is opaque to the client and does not have a guaranteed format, although the official servers supplied comma-separated {key}={value}
+Where policy is the authentication policy.
+This string is opaque to the client and does not have a guaranteed format, although the official servers supplied comma-separated {key}={value} tickets.

 # Passport Authentication